deannabosschert/deannabosschert/README.md

 - In june 2016, I've obtained my **Cambridge Advanced English Certificate.**

 ## 📈  Experience
+- 2021 aug-now: **Graduation project** at Active Collective, focused on developer efficiency enhancement.
-- 2021 feb- now: **Internship Creative Developer** at Active Collective (Digital Design Agency)
+- 2021 feb-juli: **Internship Creative Developer** at Active Collective (Digital Design Agency).
-- 2020-now: **Student assistent at the mostly tech-related courses** 'ISGA Project/Internetstandaarden' and 'Project Passie' in the first year of Communication and Multimedia Design, and 'Frontend Development' in the second year.
+- 2020-now: **Student assistent at the mostly tech-related courses** 'ISGA Project', 'Internetstandaarden' and 'Project Passie' in the first year of Communication and Multimedia Design, and 'Frontend Development' in the second year.
 Mostly personal assistance via video calls.
 - 2017-2019: **Teaching assistant at a high school**; one year in **Tech-Science** for Sophomores ('brugklassen' in Dutch) and one year of **Computer Science** for Seniors    (eindexamenklassen) at the  Da Vinci college (HAVO/VWO).
 - 2017 (3 months): **Internship** at dnata in which I focused on **frontend** and developed an e-learning programme.
-- 2016-now: Lots of other student assistant work, and pre-'16 side jobs but that's a bit irrelevant for now
+- 2016-now: Lots of other student assistant work, and pre-'16 side jobs in retail and restaurants but that's a bit irrelevant for now

 ### Volunteering
 - I've volunteered for De Duiventil society as a **bar team member** for about 2 years.